vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ### Answer:
 Common reasons:
 - Using VStack instead of LazyVStack
-- Heavy calculations in body
+- Heavy calculations in the body
 - No stable IDs
 - Large images without resizing